 Quarter(UsState),

 }

-CoinQuarterUsState
+Listing 6-4: A Coin enum where the Quarter variant also holds a UsState value

 Let’s imagine that a friend of ours is trying to collect all 50 state quarters.
-While we sort our loose change by coin type, we’re also going to call out the name of the state associated with each quarter so that if it’s one our friend doesn’t have they can add it to their collection.
+While we sort our loose change by coin type, we’ll also call out the name of the state associated with each quarter so if it’s one our friend doesn’t have, they can add it to their collection.

-In the match expression for this, we add a variable, state, to the pattern that matches values of the variant Coin::Quarter.
+In the match expression for this code, we add a variable called state to the pattern that matches values of the variant Coin::Quarter.
 When a Coin::Quarter matches, the state variable will bind to the value of that quarter’s state.
-Then we can use state in the code for that arm like so:
+Then we can use state in the code for that arm, like so:

 fn value_in_cents(coin: Coin) -> i32 {